WTFN (AM): History

+In 2026, WBIG sold its call sign for $10,000 to the owners of the former WWBG in Greensboro, North Carolina, which became WBIG as the Aurora station became WTFN.
+The WBIG call sign had been originally used in Greensboro from 1925 to 1986.

 Programming

 Much of WBIG's current daytime schedule is devoted to The Big Radio Shopping Show, a home shopping program that airs during much of the daytime hours.
 The station does air an interview program, The Big Wake Up Call hosted by Ryan Gatenby.
 Fox Sports Radio programming is aired during most of the nighttime hours; weekend programming is also largely provided by Fox Sports Radio, except for At Home with Gary Sullivan and The Big Radio Shopping Show on Saturday mornings and religious programming on Sunday mornings.

 WBIG is the flagship station for Kane County Cougars baseball.
 It also carries Chicago White Sox baseball, Chicago Bears football, Chicago Bulls basketball, and local sports.